google/knative-gcp/docs/install/authentication-mechanisms-gcp.md

       **_NOTE_**: These commands may take a long time to finish.
 Check [Enable Workload Identity on an existing cluster](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity#enable_on_an_existing_cluster) for more information.
-1. Create a Kubernetes Service Account `ksa-name` in namespace your resources will reside.
+1. Create a Kubernetes Service Account `ksa-name` in the namespace your resources will reside.
    If you are configuring Authentication Mechanism for the Control Plane, you can skip this step, and directly use  Kubernetes Service Account `controller` which is already in the Control Plane namespace  `cloud-run-events`